 Other innovations in mechanical ventilation followed, and throughout his long career he continued to add enhancements to his devices aimed at allowing the physicians and respiratory therapists who applied them at the bedside to save the lives of patients who otherwise would not have survived their critical illnesses or injuries.

-“Respiratory therapists who provide mechanical ventilation to even the most difficult cases can trace that ability back to the work of Dr. Bird,” says Tom Kallstrom, MBA, RRT, AARC Executive Director and CEO.
+“Respiratory therapists who provide mechanical ventilation to even the most difficult cases can trace that ability back to the work of Dr. Bird,” says Tom Kallstrom, MBA, RRT, AARC Executive Director.
 “We are truly grateful for the many years of advice and guidance he provided to our profession and organization as we worked to bring state-of-the-art mechanical ventilation techniques to patients in need.”